-Among the thousands of people who crisscross the popular City Market in Indianapolis, very few are aware that just beneath their feet there are miles of interconnected tunnels, left over from more than a hundred years ago.
+Among the thousands of people who crisscross the popular City Market in Indianapolis, very few are aware that just beneath their feet are miles of interconnected tunnels, constructed more than a hundred years ago.

-The City Market is an historic destination for fresh groceries and produce, now just as popular for lunching business people and residents thanks to the many cafes and delis speckled throughout.
-Less evident to visitors is the fact that it's always been a market — dating back to the late 1880's, when the catacombs were built.
+The City Market is a historic destination for fresh groceries and produce, now just as popular for lunching business people and residents thanks to the many cafes and delis speckled throughout.
+Less evident to visitors is its long history as a market — dating back to the late 1880s, when the catacombs were built.

-But the future is looking brighter for local residents who are simply curious about what’s down there.
+But the future is looking brighter for those who are simply curious about what’s down there.
 The owners of the City Market are beginning to see the catacombs as an untapped resource, and more and more tours and events are scheduled for the location.

-The caretakers are generally more agreeable in the autumn, when the heat dies down and the catacombs are intermittently opened to tours, artists and even Halloween events.
-In February, guided tours were given during the week of the Super Bowl.
+The caretakers are generally more agreeable in the autumn, when the heat dies down and the catacombs are intermittently opened to tours, artists, and even Halloween events.